tmst/grok/doc/reference/components.rst

 :class:`grok.Permission`
 ========================

 Permissions are used to protect Views so that they can only be called by an authenticated principal.
-If a View in Grok does not have a `grok.require` directive declaring a permission needed to use the View, then the default anonymously viewable `zope.View` permission used.
+If a View in Grok does not have a :func:`grok.require` directive declaring a permission needed to use the View, then the default anonymously viewable `zope.View` permission used.

-.. class:: grok.Permission
+.. autoclass:: grok.Permission

     Base class for permissions.
-You must specify a unique name for every permission using the `grok.name` directive.
-The convention for ensuring uniqueness is to prefix your permission name with the name of your Grok package followed by a dot, e.g. 'mypackage.MyPermissionName'.
+You must specify a unique name for every permission using the :func:`grok.name` directive.
+The convention for ensuring uniqueness is to prefix your permission name with the name of your Grok package followed by a dot, e.g. ``'mypackage.MyPermissionName'``.

     .. attribute:: id

         Id as which this permission will be known and used.
-This is set to the value specified in the `grok.name` directive.
+This is set to the value specified in the :func:`grok.name` directive.

     .. attribute:: title